iFargle/headscale-webui/SETUP.md

   * `TZ` - Set this to your current timezone.
 Example:  `Asia/Tokyo`
   * `COLOR` Set this to your preferred color scheme.
 See the [MaterializeCSS docs](https://materializecss.github.io/materialize/color.html#palette) for examples.
 Only set the "base" color -- ie, instead of `blue-gray darken-1`, just use `blue-gray`.
   * `HS_SERVER` is the URL for your Headscale control server.
   * `SCRIPT_NAME` is your "Base Path" for hosting.
-For example, if you want to host on http://localhost/admin, set this to `/admin`
+For example, if you want to host on http://localhost/admin, set this to `/admin`, otherwise remove this variable entirely.
   * `KEY` is your encryption key.
 Set this to a random value generated from `openssl rand -base64 32`
   * `AUTH_TYPE` can be set to `Basic` or `OIDC`.
 See the [Authentication](#Authentication) section below for more information.
   * `LOG_LEVEL` can be one of `Debug`, `Info`, `Warning`, `Error`, or `Critical` for decreasing verbosity.
 Default is `Info` if removed from your Environment.